 A student may be placed on probation either following suspension, as the next logical step in the school disciplinary process, or as an independent means of discipline.
-Failure to live up to the conditions of the probation will lead to a meeting with the Head of School, who will consider dismissal from the School as an option.
+Failure to meet the conditions of the probation will lead to a meeting with the Head of School, who will consider dismissal from the School as an option.